-After reviewing I-205 Toll Project Regional Transportation Plan amendment, do you have any comments to share?
-Zip Code I support lane specific and time based tolling.
-97229 Residents of the area should be exempt from tolls.
-97068 Please don't do this.
+I support lane specific and time based tolling.
+Residents of the area should be exempt from tolls.
+Please don't do this.
 I suspect that this began with very good intentions.
-I truly understand the issues and goals of the toll plan, but please genuinely aim to hear folks telling you that this will be absolutely terrible for the communities most impacted.
+I truly understand the issues and goals of the toll 97229 97068 07060 Please don't do this.
+I suspect that this began with very good intentions.
+I truly understand the issues and goals of the toll 9/000 plan, but please genuinely aim to hear folks telling you that this will be absolutely terrible for the communities most impacted.
 They may not be planning and transportation experts like you (and me, for what it is worth), but they are experts about their own communities and are not (all) just coming from a place of NIMBYism.
 97045 I would like to say two things with respect to the I-205 tolling project: (1) voters never got the opportunity to vote on this historic change in raising revenue through tolls - this was unfair, unjust, and speaks volumes to the incompetence and greed by our elected officials who are supposed to work FOR the people - not AGAINST the people; (2) there has been no ZERO discussion on the length of time that a toll would be needed before obviously being removed from the roadway after the improvement project has been completed.
 I am ashamed of ODOT, Metro, and our elected politicians for pushing this project through without a fair vote on tolls.
 You claim to continually solicit feedback from the public but after seeing the widespread results of that tolling survey that was conducted in late 2020/early 2021, in which the public clearly stated "we don't want tolls in Oregon" you somehow think it still makes sense to pursue a tolling program on the major highways in this region.
 Why do you simply not listen to your voter base?
 The opinion on this revenue raising mechanism was strongly negative.
 You have mismanaged our roads for decades, all the while collecting millions in income tax revenue, higher DMV fees, emissions fees, gas taxes, and now, we are all being asked to shell out even more money to fund basic road improvements.
 This is not right.
-ODOT needs to look in the mirror and ask themselves why they do not listen to the voters, the very constituents they claim to represent.
-This whole process of going against the public is eye opening to many of my peers in Oregon.
+ODOT needs to look in the mirror and ask themselves why they do not listen to vour many of my peers in Oregon.
 We are starting to catch on to your ways of avoiding the hard questions and discussions and your manipulative ways of pushing through significant revenue mechanisms without a vote for the people, by the people.
 And we all know why you won't put tolls on the ballet - because they wouldn't pass.
 And so shame on your department for being cowards.
-Put tolls on the general ballot - that is the most fair, just, and equitable way of determining whether this 97068 This will unfairly put the burden of cost on local families.
+Put tolls on the general ballot - that is the most fair, just, and equitable way of determining whether this decision should be made.
+97068 This will unfairly put the burden of cost on local families.
 Variable tolls will only hurt working class while wealthy wont feel the effects of high cost toll times.
 At a time where our dollar is worth less, taxes are coming at us from all directions its tone deaf to implement a toll on our community.
 At least add a local discount for surrounding families or free times to drive through the area.
 Or an alternate freeway at no cost to allow a choice.
-97045 97062 DO NOT TOLL the interstate.
+97045 DO NOT TOLL the interstate.
 Tolls are revenue solutions with TOO MANY CONTINUING COSTS.
-3,002
+97062 97045